xapian/xapian-gsoc-proposal/proposal.rst

 Project Timeline
 ----------------

-Three Weeks of Bonding:
+* Three Weeks of Bonding:

- Get more familiar with the code base, especially the Matcher code.
+ 	* Get more familiar with the code base, especially the Matcher code.

- Build some tests on debug mode to see how functions are invoked.
+ 	* Build some tests on debug mode to see how functions are invoked.

- Search more for ways to tackle this task.
+ 	* Search more for ways to tackle this task.

-Two Weeks: Working on OP_AND, OP_OR, and OP_AND_NOT (Code, testing, and doumentation)
+* Two Weeks: Working on OP_AND, OP_OR, and OP_AND_NOT (Code, testing, and doumentation)

-One and half Week: Working on OP_XOR,and OP_AND_MAYBE (Code, testing, and doumentation.)
+* One and half Week: Working on OP_XOR,and OP_AND_MAYBE (Code, testing, and doumentation.)

+10 June : Final exams (this is an estimate,official schedule isn't announced yet.)

-Two Weeks: Working on OP_FILTER, OP_NEAR, and OP_PHRASE (Code, testing, and doumentation.)
+* Two Weeks: Working on OP_FILTER, OP_NEAR, and OP_PHRASE (Code, testing, and doumentation.)

-Two Weeks: Working on OP_VALUE_RANGE, OP_VALUE_LE, OP_VALUE_LT, OP_VALUE_GE, and OP_VAUE_GT (Code, testing, and doumentation).
+* Two Weeks: Working on OP_VALUE_RANGE, OP_VALUE_LE, OP_VALUE_LT, OP_VALUE_GE, and OP_VAUE_GT (Code, testing, and doumentation).

-Two Weeks: Working on OP_SCALE_WEIGHT,and OP_ELITE_LIST (Code, testing, and doumentation.)
+* Two Weeks: Working on OP_SCALE_WEIGHT,and OP_ELITE_LIST (Code, testing, and doumentation.)

-One Weeks: Working on OP_SYNONYM,and OP_MAX (Code, testing, and doumentation.)
+* One Weeks: Working on OP_SYNONYM,and OP_MAX (Code, testing, and doumentation.)

-One Weeks: Working on OP_WILDCARD,and OP_INVALID (Code, testing, and doumentation.)
+* One Weeks: Working on OP_WILDCARD,and OP_INVALID (Code, testing, and doumentation.)

 This could be done in a shorter amount of time.
 If so, i can start work on other projects.